kimpenn/VisCello/README.md

     pData(eset)[[c]] <- factor(pData(eset)[[c]])
 }

 saveRDS(eset, "inst/app/data/eset.rds")
 ```

+Note that you can save `eset.rds` to any place if you don't want to deploy VisCello on ShinyServer.
+But if it is for deploy, you need to save to `inst/app/data/`.

 Now the expression data and meta information required by VisCello is in place.

 ### [Alternative] Convert common objects to ExpressionSet